 3) Select Automatic in Startup type, then click Apply, and click OK

-4) Restart your PC and reconnect to your WiFi network to see the problem is solved
+4) Restart your PC and reconnect to your WiFi network to see if your WiFi shows up.

 Wireless network driver allows your operating system to communicate with your wireless and network adapters.
-This problems usually occur due to the missing, outdated, or corrupt drivers.
-You can try to update the driver to the latest version:
+If your wireless network is not showing up on laptop, it is probably due to the missing, outdated, or corrupt drivers.

 Driver Easy will detect the drivers condition in your computer, and install the correct drivers for your PC.
 More importantly, with Driver Easy, you don’t need to struggle figuring out the Operating System, and you don’t need to worry about making mistakes while processing.
 That will tremendously save your time and patience.

 You can update your drivers automatically with either the FREE or Pro version of Driver Easy.
 It only takes 2 simple clicks with the Pro version (and you will get full support and a 30-day money back guarantee).